pk-nb/dotfiles/README.md

     * This installs homebrew
     * Installs all apps specified in brew.sh and brew-cask.sh
     * Adds some OSX and terminal preferences
+        * You will want to adjust font and make sure the terminal reports as xterm 256 colors
     * Symlinks all dotfiles from this app (using the [dotfiles submodule](https://github.com/anishathalye/dotbot))
 1. Open the apps, sign in, reconfigure, etc. Organize the dock and launchpad
 1. Restore some configs from GUI apps (better touch tool, trailer, spectacle)